 - PMS occurs in the last half of a woman's menstrual cycle.

 - The exact cause is unknown but is believed to be related to interactions between sex hormones and brain chemicals (neurotransmitters).

-- PMS can be mimicked by, and must be distinguished from other disorders.
+- PMS must be distinguished from other disorders that produce similar symptoms.

 - A helpful diagnostic tool for PMS is a menstrual diary.

 - Treatment options for PMS include exercise, a healthy lifestyle, emotional support from family and friends, and medications.

 - Possible medical treatments for PMS include diuretics, pain killers, oral contraceptives, drugs that suppress ovarian function, and antidepressants.

 Premenstrual syndrome (PMS) is a combination of emotional, physical, psychological, and mood disturbances that occur after a woman's ovulation and typically ending with the onset of her menstrual flow.
 The most common mood-related symptoms are irritability, depression, crying, oversensitivity, and mood swings.
 The most common physical symptoms are fatigue, bloating, breast tenderness (mastalgia), acne, and appetite changes with food cravings.

 A more severe form of PMS, known as premenstrual dysphoric disorder (PMDD), also known as late luteal phase dysphoric disorder, occurs in a smaller number of women and leads to significant loss of function because of unusually severe symptoms.
 The American Psychiatric Association characterizes PMDD as a severe form of PMS in which anger, irritability, and anxiety or tension are especially prominent.